AVOIDING RAGDOLL KITTEN SCAMS

 Requesting Personalized Video Verification

-This is an invaluable tip for anyone considering adopting a Ragdoll cat.
-To ensure the authenticity of the seller and the existence of the kitten in question, requesting a personalized video is a highly effective method.
-Asking the seller to say your name in the video adds an extra layer of verification, preventing scammers from using stolen content.
-It's entirely reasonable to request such a video, and any reputable breeder should have no issue fulfilling this request.
-If a breeder refuses or makes excuses, it's a red flag indicating a potential scam or a lack of socialization for the kitten.
-Don't hesitate to prioritize your peace of mind and proceed with caution.
+To verify the seller and the kitten itself, asking for a personal video is the best way.
+Asking the seller to say your name in the video adds an extra layer of protection so scammers can’t use stolen content.
+It’s totally reasonable to ask for a video and any decent breeder will have no problem with that.
+If a breeder refuses or makes excuses, it’s a red flag that it’s a scam or the kitten is not socialized.

 Verifying the Cattery's Registration

-Verifying a breeder's cattery registration with TICA or CFA is an excellent step in ensuring legitimacy.
-Calling TICA at (956) 428-8046 to confirm registration can provide peace of mind.
-It's crucial to note that not all registered breeders may be listed on TICA's website, so direct verification is key.
-Even if the breeder is registered, confirming ownership of the cattery is essential to prevent potential scams.
-Always prioritize thorough verification to safeguard against fraudulent practices and ensure a secure adoption process.
+Checking the breeder’s cattery registration with TICA or CFA is a good start.
+Call TICA at (956) 428-8046 to verify.
+Note not all registered breeders are listed on TICA’s website so direct verification is key.
+Even if the breeder is registered, verifying the ownership of the cattery is important to prevent scams.

-Verifying the email address associated with the breeder listed on TICA's records is the next step in avoiding scams.
-Scammers may attempt to deceive potential buyers by using stolen photos and creating fake email addresses that mimic legitimate cattery names.
-By cross-referencing the email address provided by the person you're communicating with against the one listed with TICA, you can confirm their legitimacy.
-Don't rely solely on website links provided by the seller; take proactive measures to ensure you're communicating with the genuine breeder.
-This extra precaution can help protect you from falling victim to fraudulent schemes.
+Verifying the email address of the breeder listed on TICA’s records is the next step to avoid scams.
+Scammers will try to deceive potential buyers by using stolen photos and creating fake email addresses that look like the real cattery name.
+By cross checking the email address provided by the person you’re communicating with against the one listed with TICA, you can verify their legitimacy.
+Don’t rely on website links provided by the seller; take proactive measures to ensure you’re communicating with the real breeder.

 Using Google Reverse Image Search